jayconwi/Sprout/README.md

 - ReactJS app can be deployed to Azure App Services

-Apologies if I didn't included unit tests, I really have a tight schedule with my current project and can barely do coding exams but I hope you could consider me
+I apologize if I didn't include unit tests, I really have a tight schedule with my current project and can barely do coding exams but I hope you could consider me

-But if I were to implement unit tests, I'll use xUnit and use Moq to mock and test the EmployeeService, DataAccess and the Controller
+But if I were to implement unit tests, I'll use xUnit, NUnit or MSTest and use Moq to mock and test the .Business, .DataAccess and the API endpoints

-Note: node_modules is excluded, please run npm install
+Note: node_modules is excluded in this commit, please run npm install